RickStrahl/LiveReloadServer/README.md

 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.

+## Support this Project
+Find this project useful?
+Please give the repo a :star: to show your support.
+It helps visibility of the project.

+If you're feeling generous and you got value out of this project, consider to support mes via the [GitHub Sponsor link](https://github.com/sponsors/RickStrahl) for a one time or recurring donation.

 ## Version History

 * [Live Reload Server Change Log](Changelog.md)